Mayuradlak123/HRM-AI-Agent/README.md

 # HRM Agent 2.0
 An intelligent AI-powered Human Resource Management assistant that provides personalized responses to employee queries.
 Built with FastAPI and Mistral AI, the system retrieves real-time data from the database based on the logged-in user's credentials and generates contextual, personalized answers.
 All HR features are accessible through a conversational interface, putting comprehensive HR support right at employees' fingertips.

+First, an employee logs in.
+After logging in, they can access a chat interface that displays the full history of their conversations, similar to ChatGPT.
+When the user asks a query, it is sent to the API, which processes the request and determines the correct database collection to retrieve relevant data.
+The system fetches the data from the collection, and this data, along with the user’s query, is processed by Mistral AI.
+The AI then generates a personalized response based on the logged-in user’s context, which is sent back to the user as an answer.
 ## 🌟 Key Features

 - **🤖 AI Chat Agent**: Graph-based conversational AI using LangGraph and Mistral AI